What is self-service business intelligence (self-service BI)?

 Additionally, a BI training program should educate workers not only on how to use self-service systems, but also on how to find the business data they need and create effective data visualizations, dashboards and reports.
 Meanwhile, the data governance policy should define key data quality metrics; data management, access and usage policies; procedures for sharing reports and dashboards; and how data security and privacy protections will be maintained.

 Examples of self-service BI tools

-Tableau, Qlik and Tibco Spotfire were among the first vendors of self-service BI and data visualization tools.
-Now, software vendors that once offered traditional BI tools for skilled analysts also provide self-service ones.
-In fact, consulting firm Gartner characterizes a modern analytics and BI platform as a set of easy-to-use tools that support the full data analysis workflow with an emphasis on self-service capabilities and augmented analytics features designed to help users find, prepare and analyze data.
+Qlik, Tableau and Tibco were among the first vendors of self-service BI and data visualization tools.
+Now, software vendors that once offered traditional BI tools for skilled analysts also provide self-service products.
+In fact, research firm Gartner characterizes a modern analytics and BI platform as a set of easy-to-use tools that support the full data analysis workflow with an emphasis on self-service capabilities and augmented analytics features designed to help users find, prepare and analyze data.

-Microsoft Power BI is another prominent self-service BI platform.
-Some of the many other self-service options available to users come from IBM, Oracle, SAP and SAS, as well as vendors that include AWS, Domo, Google's Looker unit, MicroStrategy, Pyramid Analytics, Sisense, ThoughtSpot and Yellowfin.
-Salesforce, which acquired Tableau in 2019, also offered its own BI software, but that is now integrated into the Tableau product line.
-Information Builders was a notable BI vendor, too, before Tibco bought it in early 2021.
+Salesforce, which acquired Tableau in 2019, also offered its own BI software, but that's now integrated into the Tableau product line.
+Information Builders was a notable BI vendor, too, before Tibco bought the company in early 2021.

 Common features of self-service BI tools